Lolit-Bairiganjan/TicketReservationSystemWeb/README.md

 ## 🌟 Overview

-Welcome to **GetSetRide** - A modern, full-featured railway ticket reservation system built with Django.
+Welcome to **GetSetRide** - A modern, full-featured railway ticket reservation system built with Django and MySQL/MariaDB.
 Experience the convenience of online railway booking with intelligent seat allocation, real-time availability tracking, and comprehensive journey management.

 <div align="center">